 - Don’t forget to perform another full backup from time to time.

 - If you run image-based backups, use the synthetic full option.

-- When performing MS SQL backup - stay with all three backup types: full, differential, t-log backup (it works like incremental backup for MS SQL).
+- When performing Microsoft SQL Server backup - stay with all three backup types: full, differential, t-log backup (it works like incremental backup for SQL Server).